danielehc/katacoda-scenarios/consul_service_mesh_2/intro.md

-# Deploye services to Consul service mesh on Kubernetes
+# Deploy services to Consul service mesh on Kubernetes

 In this lab you will deploy two services, web and api, into Consul's service mesh running on a Kubernetes cluster.
 The two services will use Consul to discover each other and communicate over mTLS with sidecar proxies.
 This is the first step in deploying an application into a zero-trust network.